kumuluz/kumuluzee-health/README.md

 - **DataSourceHealthCheck** for checking the availability of the data source
 - **DiskSpaceHealthCheck** for checking available disk space against a threshold
+- **ElasticSearchHealthCheck** for checking the availability of Elasticsearch cluster
 - **MongoHealthCheck** for checking the availability of Mongo database
 - **RabbitHealthCheck** for checking the availability of RabbitMQ
 - **RedisHealthCheck** for checking the availability of Redis store